How to Reduce Humidity in Apartment Fast?

 Turn on your Ceiling Fans

 That is much more cost-efficient than purchasing a new air conditioning unit.
-The results will be different, but if an air conditioner is cost prohibitive, this is your next best thing.
+The results will differ, but this is your next best thing if an air conditioner is cost-prohibitive.

 In conclusion